amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 * `"relative to top`" [bool] indicates that the static head is defined with respect to the top boundary (a curve in 3D) of the specified regions.
 Support of 2D is turned off.
-  Default falue is `"false`".
+  Default value is `"false`".

 * `"submodel`" [string] indicates different models for the seepage face boundary condition.
   It can take values `"PFloTran`", `"FACT`", and `"Amanzi`".
-The first option leads to a discontinous change of the boundary condition type from the infiltration to pressure.
+The first option leads to a discontinuous change of the boundary condition type from the infiltration to pressure.
   The second option is described in the document on mathematical models.
-It employes a smooth transition from the infiltration to mixed boundary condition.
+It employs a smooth transition from the infiltration to mixed boundary condition.
 The third option combines the above two.
-Is uses a smooth transisiton from the infiltration to pressure boundary condition.
+Is uses a smooth transition from the infiltration to pressure boundary condition.
   Default value is `"Amanzi`".

-Here is an examle:
+Here is an example:

 .. code-block:: xml